ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 V5 transactions are the only ones that will support orchard transactions with `Orchard` data types.

-V4 and V5 transactions both support sapling data but they are implemented differently.
-By this reason we need to split sapling data types into V4 and V5.
+V4 and V5 transactions both support sapling, but the underying data structures are different.
+So need to make the sapling data types generic over the V4 and V5 structures.

 The order of some of the fields changed from V4 to V5.
 For example the `lock_time` and `expiry_height` were moved above the transparent inputs and outputs.